This information sheet is designed to help you to understand what a knee replacement involves.

 Your operation is performed under an anaesthetic.
 This can be either a spinal anaesthetic (injection in the back) or a general anaesthetic (completely asleep).
 Most commonly it is a combination of both.
 Please look at the information sheet on "Anaesthesia for Major Joint Replacements" and if you have any questions for your anaesthetist prior to the surgery feel free to contact them directly (we will supply contact details when you book surgery).

 The risks of the anaesthetic will be explained to you prior to your operation by the anaesthetist.
 Your risks associated with the anaesthetic are largely related to your general health, so please let us know about all of your medical history.
-In particular we need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel and Warfarin).
+In particular we need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel, Aspirin and Warfarin).
 These will need to be stopped or replaced some days prior to surgery.
-I am usually happy for people to stay on Aspirin.

 Your operation takes approximately 1.5 hours to complete.
 It requires a long incision over the front of the knee.
 The muscles are split, and the knee is exposed.
 The worn surfaces of the knee are removed and replaced with metal and plastic surfaces that are attached to the bone.
 The ends of the femur (thigh bone) and tibia (shin bone) and usually also the surface under the patella are all replaced.
 At the end of the operation I inject local anaesthetic into the knee to help control the pain.
 The anaesthetist will also often put an injection around one of the nerves in your leg to help temporarily numb the knee (this is call a femoral nerve block).